brantondemoss/brantondemoss.github.io/writing/garden/index.md

 In their recent paper, *Sparks of Artificial General Intelligence: Early experiments with GPT-4*, researchers at Microsoft report that GPT-4 “can solve novel and difficult tasks that span mathematics, coding, vision, medicine, law, psychology and more”, and that “in all of these tasks, [its] performance is strikingly close to human-level”.[^3]
 Quantum computing researcher Scott Aaronson, who worked at OpenAI for the last year, recently reported that GPT-4 passed his latest Quantum Computing class’s final exam.[^4]

 While GPT-4 is highly capable, it still lacks some key skills.
 In an incredible instance of irony, the first AIs we have that are close to human performance in language tasks are surprisingly poor at calculation and precise reasoning!
-Aaronson reports that GPT actually did better on conceptual questions than ones requiring long chains of precise reasoning.
+Aaronson reports that GPT actually did better on conceptual questions, rather than ones requiring long chains of precise reasoning.
 To remedy this, researchers have started working on adapting language models like GPT-4 to use external tools,[^10] and OpenAI has recently announced plugins for ChatGPT,[^11] which let it call internet APIs/services to autonomously perform general internet tasks for users.

 So how does GPT-4 work?
 GPT-4 is a large neural network which is trained to *predict text*, nothing more.
 What that means is that the neural network will be presented with a snippet of text, which we call the  “prompt” or “input”, and it will produce a probability distribution over the possible next words.
 For example, we might feed the sentence “Humpty Dumpty sat on a” to the network, and it will then produce a set of probabilities for each possible next word, e.g. {“apple”: $0.0001\%$, “banana”: $0.0001\%$, ..., “wall”: $99.9999\%$}.
-To generate the next word, we simply sample from this probability distribution (or we could simply select the top-scoring word, or use some other rule for drawing a word from the distribution).
+To generate the next word, we simply sample from this probability distribution (or we could select the top-scoring word, or use some other rule for drawing a word from the distribution).

-We don’t know the exact size of the dataset, but GPT-4 was trained on a large fraction of all text ever produced by humanity, from books to news to internet forum conversations.
+We don’t know the exact size of the dataset, but GPT-4 was trained on a significant fraction of all text ever produced by humanity, from books to news to internet forum conversations.
 After training, the model is quite good at predicting the most likely word that would follow a given input.
 To generate passages of text, we provide some initial prompt, e.g. “Tell me a story about unicorns on the moon.” and have it predict the next word, then feed the concatenation of the original input with the newly predicted word as the new input.
 This is called auto-regressive generation.
-There is a special word GPT learns which means “stop generating”, which it learns during training.
+There is a special word GPT learns during training, which means “stop generating”.
 The autoregressive generation halts when GPT predicts that the most likely next word is the special stop word.
 Since GPT is only predicting the most likely next word given the input prompt, the previous example asking for a story may elicit a response of, e.g. “please”, followed by the stop input, instead of a story about unicorns.